-Have you seen trailers for this movie yet?
+Have you seen trailers for Becoming Jane yet?
 I just saw one this morning and… I can’t wait!
 Of course, it comes on the heels of watching The Devil Wears Prada last weekend where Anne Hathaway was really good.
 Or maybe just the movie was good and she was in it.
 Whatever.

 I almost forgot to mention… I have a new favorite story.
 I have to say “story” because I haven’t actually read the book, but I finally finished the PBS Masterpiece Theatre version and it is an amazing story.
 Perhaps better than “Mansfield Park,” though it’s hard to judge because on that one I’ve only read the book and haven’t seen a movie adaptation, so it’s almost like comparing apples and oranges.
 Anyways, I can’t wait to read the book, you know, when I have time to read books again.

 Oh, and I’m more than likely staying home from work tomorrow.
 Boss told me to stay home and get better and not worry about them.
 Will do, chief.
 Of course, I still have to get up and go to class, which kinda sucks, but I’ll get to go home after that and take a nap.
 And wear jeans to class.
 If we didn’t have a quiz tonight, I’d consider being absent from class, but I’ll just have to suffer through.
 It seems as though the Alka-Seltzer Cold that I took is doing a better job than the Mucinex, so that’s good.

 (a day late, because Blogger was down for maintenance yesterday)